syntasa-dev/syntasa-google-marketplace/README.md

 **External Metastore Connection Name**

 > SYNTASA uses an External Cloud SQL metastore to store state information about the platform.
-It is recommended to have this in an external Cloud SQL instance as documented in the prerequisite documentation located here: [`PREREQUISITES.md`](/docs/PREREQUISITES.md)
+It is recommended to have this in an external Cloud SQL instance as documented in the prerequisite documentation located here: [`Prerequisites - External Metastore`](https://github.com/syntasa-dev/syntasa-google-marketplace/blob/master/docs/PREREQUISITES.md#external-metastore)

 **External Metastore Connection Username**